Earlier start to the 2018-2019 Fire Danger Season restricts access to the Heysen Trail between Tanunda and Parachilna.

 We strongly advise you to respect the rights of landholders.
 Please restrict any activity which may increase the risk of fire in this period.

-Details of the Fire Ban Districts can be found Google map on the Friends website.
+Details of the Fire Ban Districts can be found Interactive Map on the Friends website.